 BEGIN YOUR IN-STATE APPLICATION HERE

 The Board of Law Examiners is pleased to provide eFast Direct (Electronic Forms Application Systems Tool).
-We recommend that you complete your In-State Application using the eFast system, as it can help to reduce the likelihood of your Application being returned to you for incompleteness.
-It will be helpful for you to read the eFast FAQ's, the eFast Instructions and the In-State Application Instructions.
+Please read the eFast FAQs, the eFast Instructions and the In-State Application Instructions.
 These instructions will assist and guide you as you complete your In-State Application.

 After you have read the eFast Instructions and the In-State Application Instructions: